white777777/HomeAssistant-keenetic-entware/README.md

 HA supports only Windows, Linux, Mac and Raspberry offically.
 While this project is to install the HomeAssistant on an OpenWRT OS.
 So that you can run a HomeAssistant on a router without having to run a 24-hours PC or Raspberry.

 ## Hardware Requirements
 Completely installation for HomeAssistant will take nearly 350 MB Flash and 130 MB RAM.
 More components require more storage.
+I recommentd to use devices with more than 250 MB RAM and enable swap.
 ## Software Requirements
-Firmware version 3.023 for GL-S1300 or above.
+Entware subsystem should be installed.
 ## Installation
 Install entware subsystem to your router.
 Connect through SSH.
 Get into the project folder and start the installation.
 Make sure your device has connected to the Internet.